Stop Suffering From Severe Sinus Pain and Pressure

 - Frontal - Frontal sinuses cause forehead pain and headaches

 - Ethmoid - Ethmoid sinuses cause pain between the eyes and across the nose.

 - Maxillary - Maxillary sinuses cause pain in the cheeks, upper jaw or teeth.

 - Sphenoid - Sphenoid sinuses cause pain behind the eyes, on the top of the scalp, or along the back of the head.

-5 ways to Relieve Sinus Pain and Pressure
+How to Reduce Sinus Inflammation, Pain, and Pressure

-Whether your chronic sinus pain is caused by a cold or bacterial infection, here's how you can relieve it:
+Whether your sinus symptoms are caused by a cold or bacterial infection, here's how you can relieve them:

 - Try a saline nose spray.
 Ask your doctor or pharmacist to suggest a plain saline spray.
 Saline mist will ease sinus swelling and help break up the mucus that's clogging your nose.
 You can use it up to six times a day without worrying about side effects.
 You can also make your own saline nasal spray.
 Ask your doctor or pharmacist how, and be sure that the water you use is distilled or has been boiled, not straight from a tap.